 Following the participation of two Indigenous Australian designers from AIFW in 2013 agreement was mutually supported to 1) work collaboratively 2) form an indigenous global fashion collective and 3) that Miromoda host the inaugural Indigenous global fashion conference in 2017.

 MIROMODA the Indigenous Māori Fashion Apparel Board (IMFAB) entity which formed in 2008 and debuted at NZ Fashion Week in 2009.
-Miromoda is pleased to announce the ten designers who will showcase their collections at New Zealand Fashion Week (NZFW) 22nd – 26th August 2016.
+Miromoda is pleased to announce the ten designers who showcased their collections at New Zealand Fashion Week (NZFW) 22nd – 26th August 2016.

 2016 MIROMODA FASHION DESIGN COMPETITION RESULTS